waterbycounty

 What is the water quality in Salt Lake County, Utah?

 Salt Lake County, Utah has a drinking-water quality grade of A with a score of 70.4/100, based on EPA SDWIS compliance data.
 The county has 12 health-based drinking water violations over the past 5 years.
-Watershed health, monitoring records, and live streamflow are reported separately on this page.
+Watershed health, monitoring records, and streamflow snapshots are reported separately on this page.

 Are there any water violations in Salt Lake County?